Sandwiched at the crossroads of Asia

 leaders.
 The ruling structure split into two khanates, the Nogai Horde and the Uzbek Khanate, by the early 15th century.

-traders and soldiers began to emerge and settle along the northwestern edge of Kazakhstan during the 17th century, and eventually seized Kazakh territory.
+traders and soldiers began to settle along the northwestern edge of Kazakhstan during the 17th century, and eventually seized Kazakh territory.

 As the construction of Russian

-forts began, the nomadic tribes of Kazakhstan found their once-vast herding landscape diminish, and consequently many Kazakhs joined the Central Asian
+forts began, the nomadic tribes of Kazakhstan saw their once-vast herding landscape diminish, and consequently many Kazakhs joined the Central Asian

 Revolt against Germany

 As a result of the war, thousands of Kazakhs were killed, and even more fled to China

 .
 The remaining citizens fought against the communist takeover, but were unsuccessful.

 As a part of the Union of Socialist Soviet Republics, Kazakhstan developed into a regional nuclear power, and hundreds of said weapons were detonated (tested) within its borders in the mid-to-late 1900s.